TimothyJReeves239/Project_Ideas-WIP/README.md

 BedCodeFile.py - Useful for testing genome models

 Booklist.py	- Incorporate pages read/day estimated time until finish.
-Literature is a collection of every noteworth book mentioned in A Series of Unfortunate Events---Both the books & the Netflix show
+Literature is a collection of every noteworthy book mentioned in A Series of Unfortunate Events---Both the books & the Netflix show